Bruce E. Hicks

 Best career moment:

 I hope I haven't had it yet.
-To date, it would have to be the feeling of having contributed something worthwhile through my client, American Airlines, in the aftermath of September 11th, 2001 .
+To date, it would have to be the feeling of having contributed something worthwhile through my clients, American Airlines, in the aftermath of September 11th, 2001, or Starwood Hotels, in New Orleans immediately after Katrina in 2005.

 Worst career moment: